teddywing/youtube-turn-off-annotations/README.md

 A user script that automatically turns off annotations on YouTube videos to remove overlay clutter.

+**Note:** Only works on initial page load, not when following in-site links.

 ## Install
 Open the [raw script][1] and click “Install” in the resulting dialog.
 A [more